 Citi Rewards Visa Card

-The Citi Rewards Visa (income requirement: $30K) offers cardholders 4 mpd (miles per dollar) on the first $1K each month spent on online or offline shopping, in Singapore and overseas.
-Citibank’s T&Cs define shopping as any expenditure at stores which sell bags, shoes, or clothes, or department stores.
-You can find the full list of eligible MCCs (merchant category codes) here.
+The Citi Rewards Card (income requirement: $30K) offers cardholders 4 mpd (miles per dollar) on the first $1K each month spent on online spending, or any offline spending at department stores which sell bags, shoes or clothes.
+The full list of eligible MCCs (merchant category codes) can be found here.

-Note that even though the T&Cs don’t explicitly state so, you can use the Citi Rewards card to earn 4 mpd at popular online merchants like Amazon, Lazada, Qoo10 and Taobao.
+This makes the Citi Rewards card a great option for spending at popular online merchants like Amazon, Lazada, Qoo10 and Taobao.

 DBS Woman’s Card

 If the gender-exclusivity of the UOB Lady’s Card has you bummed out, you can consider applying for the DBS Woman’s Card.
 Despite the name, both male and female applicants can apply for this card.

 Why would you want to?
 Because it’s one of the best cards to use for online spending.
 The DBS Woman’s Card (income requirement: $30K) earns 2 mpd on the first $1K of online spending each month, while the DBS Woman’s World Card (income requirement: $80K) earns 4 mpd on the first $2K of online spending each month.